-There are no family relationships among our directors and executive officers.
+There are no family relationships our directors and executive officers.

-Information regarding committees of the Board of Directors
+Information Regarding Committees of the Board of Directors

-During the fiscal year ended December 31, 2021, the Board of Directors maintained four committees: The Audit Committee, the Compensation Committee, the Nominating and Governance Committee and the Merger & Acquisition Committee.
+During the fiscal year ended December 31, 2022, the Board of Directors maintained four committees: the Audit Committee, the Compensation Committee, the Nominating and Governance Committee and the Merger & Acquisition Committee.
 Below is a description of each committee of the Board of Directors as these committees are presently constituted.
-The Board of Directors has determined that each current member of each committee meets the applicable SEC and NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regards to the Company.
+The Board of Directors has determined that each current member of each of the Audit Committee, the Compensation Committee and the Nominating and Governance Committee meets the applicable SEC and NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regards to the Company.